 Generally, the extraterritorial income exclusion applies to taxpayers with respect to transactions after September 30, 2000.
-However, the exclusion does not apply to any transaction in the ordinary course of a trade or business involving a FSC that occurs before January 1, 2002, unless the taxpayer elects to apply the exclusion rules in lieu of the FSC rules.
+However, the exclusion does not apply to any transaction in the ordinary course of a trade or business involving a FSC (Foreign Sales Corporation) that is under a binding contract that is in effect on September 30, 2000, and at all times thereafter, and that is between the FSC (or a person related to the FSC) and a person other than a related person.

+Line 2 election.
+The taxpayer may elect to apply the exclusion rules for the transactions described above involving a FSC.
 To make the election, check the box on line 2.
 See the instructions for line 2 for more details.